How to create a WordPress registration form with payment option (PayPal)

 How to Create a WordPress Registration Form With Payment

-This tutorial walks you through that exact setup.
-We’ll combine the power of the WPForms User Registration and PayPal Commerce addons to build a form that handles everything in one step.
+This tutorial walks you through the full setup.
+We’ll combine WPForms’ User Registration and PayPal Commerce Pro Addons to build a form that registers users and processes payments in one step — no coding required.

 Create a Registration Form with Payments Enabled! 🙂